Silver $31.20 Gold $2707.60 Platinum $964.00 Palladium $995.00 Copper $0.26 Active: 3112

 Pennies, those small copper coins often overlooked in our pockets and purses, may hold surprising value beyond their nominal worth.
 Many people wonder if their collection of old pennies is worth anything and who might be interested in purchasing them.
 Let's delve into the world of numismatics to uncover the potential value of old pennies and explore the market for these historic coins.

 There are people who make a very good side hustle out of buying and selling old wheat pennies.
 They make dollars on the penny (LOL)!
 They find large lots of old pennies then turn around and sell them for a profit.
 How much do they get?
-Usually they can sell them for around $3.50 per pound of old pennies.
+Usually they can sell them for around $3.50 per pound.
 Penny dealers will buy any quantity up to 100,000 coins or 1000 pounds in weight.
 You should know that there are roughly 150 pennies per pound.

 A wheat penny is any penny dated from 1909 to 1958.
 They are called "wheat pennies" because they have a sheaf of wheat on the reverse, or backside of the coin.
 In 1959, the sheaf of wheat was replaced with the Lincoln memorial, which is still on the reverse of our pennies today.